Pnickolas1/udacicards/README.md

 * This project was developed and tested for iOS platform

 # Installation
-1. Clone this repo and CD into project directory and run `npm install`
+1. Clone this repo and `cd` into project directory and run `npm install`
 2. run `npm start`